writetome51/open-array/README.md

 ```
 // changing the array content:
-arr.data = [1,2,3,4,5,6,7];
+arr.data = [{prop1: 'yes', prop2: 'no'}, {prop1: 'no', prop2: 'yes'}];
 ```

 ## Performance

 PublicArray has a large number of dependencies.
 You should keep this in mind when optimizing
 the performance of your app.
-If your code only uses one property of PublicArray, like for
+For example, say your code only uses PublicArray's `.replace` property
-instance `.replace`, you will get a slight performance boost if you just use an instance of
+and nothing else.
+Since `.replace` is an instance of PublicArrayReplacer, you will get a slight
+performance boost if you just instantiate PublicArrayReplacer instead of PublicArray:
-PublicArrayReplacer instead:
 ```
-let replace = new PublicArrayReplacer(arr);
+let replace = new PublicArrayReplacer(array);
+replace.adjacentAt(2, ['just', 'an', 'example']);
 ```
 ## Inheritance Chain